Patisserie Valerie: Management buyout

 On 14 February 2019, Patisserie Valerie announced that its administrators, KPMG, had concluded an agreement for a management buyout funded by Causeway Capital Partners to acquire the assets and business of the chain from administration, paying £5m for nearly 100 cafés employing some two-thirds of the 3,000 workers.
 AF Blakemore & Son, the largest operator of UK Spar convenience stores, also acquired 21 Philpotts sandwich shops that were part of the Patisserie Valerie group; both acquisitions together totalled £13m.
 New managing director Paolo Peretti planned to spend more than £1m to revamp about 30 of its cafes, and to open a few new sites the following year.

 In March 2020, Causeway Capital merged the Patisserie Valerie chain (trimmed from 96 sites to 75) with its Bakers & Baristas business; stores would continue operating under their individual brands and retain their existing in-store offerings.

 In September 2022, the firm announced that an additional nine sites would close, leaving approximately 95 Patisserie Valerie and Bakers & Baristas sites operating.

-Recent developments (2020-)
+Recent developments (2020–)

 In May 2020, Patisserie Valerie enhanced its online click and collect offering and launched a nationwide direct to consumer online cake shop.

 Patisserie Valerie's online cake product offering has been expanded since to include wedding cakes, vegan cakes, gift products and coffee subscriptions.
 In 2024, Patisserie Valerie launched an Amazon store with a selection of online cakes.

-A selection of Patisserie Valerie's cakes are available in many Sainsbury's stores following a wholesale partnership rolled out in 2021.
-This wholesale offering has been expanded to include other foodservice operators.
+A selection of Patisserie Valerie's cakes were available in many Sainsbury's stores following a wholesale partnership rolled out in 2021 until May 2025.
+This wholesale offering was expanded to include other foodservice operators.

 In 2023, Patisserie Valerie completed a major refurbishment of its patisserie in Cribbs Causeway which included a refreshed colour palette and design touches to reflect the brand's history in 1920s Soho.

+As of September 2026 there were only 8 branches operating.